-5.7.
-Recruitment Committee
+5.6 Recruitment Committee

-If the Human Resources Committee opts for external sourcing or competition among staff, a Recruitment Committee shall be formed comprising a minimum of three staff members, including the relevant manager to be nominated by the CEO.
-External subject experts may also be included.
-The head of the HR Unit shall facilitate the Recruitment Committee, while the relevant manager shall head it.
+If the Human Resources Committee opts for external sourcing or competition among staff, a Recruitment Committee shall comprise the following:

+- 1) HR Lead

+- 2) Relevant Supervisor

+- 3) Any staff of relevant expertise nominated by the Director Operations

+External subject experts may also be included with CEO's approval.
+The HR Unit shall facilitate the Recruitment Committee.

 The Committee shall be responsible for the following:

-5.7.1.
-Finalizing the Selection Criteria
+5.6.1 FINALIZING THE SELECTION CRITERIA

-The Recruitment Committee, in consultation with the HR Unit, shall determine the selection criteria before the initiation of external sourcing or competition among staff.
+The Recruitment Committee shall determine the selection criteria before the initiation of external sourcing or competition among staff.
 One or all or a combination of factors may be considered in determining the recruitment criteria (table below):